NEUIR/REFACT/README.md

 ```

 # Data
-Our corresponding generated training data is placed under the data folder

-Download the files from [here]()
-Use the downloaded data to synthesize the data using the following scripts
+If you want to reproduce the process of constructing the reasoning trajectory of fact restatement from scratch, Please use the following command
 ```

 ```